 Dr. Adolph Brown

 Dr. Brown earned his undergraduate degrees in anthropology and psychology with a minor in education, master’s degree work in special education and experimental psychology, and a doctorate degree in clinical psychology.
 Before joining the psychology/education faculty at Hampton University, Dr. Brown became one of the initial major investigators of “The School To Prison Pipeline” paradigm and received the First Annual Francine Kee Peterson Memorial Scholarship for Social Justice Advocacy from his role model, social activist Geoffrey Canada.
 While at Hampton University, Dr. Brown was selected to be a “Scholar in Residence” at NYU, nationally awarded “Service-Learning Fellow,” and earned the highest distinction given by the President, Provost and Board of Trustees of the prestigious “E.L.
-Hamm Master Teacher Award for Distinguished Teaching” as a result of having a sustained record of recognized teaching excellence.
-Based on his record of teaching and research excellence in education, implicit bias training and servant leadership, Dr. Adolph Brown was appointed chairperson of his department, promoted as a tenured full professor and was also the dean of the graduate college.
+Hamm Master Teacher Award for Distinguished Teaching.”
+Dr. Brown was appointed chairperson of his department, promoted as a tenured full professor and was also the dean of the graduate college.
 He continues to be a business, community and educational leader whilst being a generous philanthropist and a continuous learner.
-Bringing People Together to Learn, Laugh & Lead has become his life’s work.